pouchdb/pouchdb/docs/adapters.md

 #### LocalStorage plugin

-If you need to support even older browsers, such as IE &le; 9.0 and Opera Mini, you can use the `pouchdb.localstorage.js` plugin, which allows PouchDB to fall back to [LocalStorage][] on browsers that don't support either IndexedDB or WebSQL.
+If you need to support very old browsers, such as IE &le; 9.0 and Opera Mini, you can use the `pouchdb.localstorage.js` plugin, which allows PouchDB to fall back to [LocalStorage][] on browsers that don't support either IndexedDB or WebSQL.
 The [es5-shims][] will also be necessary.

 ```html
 <script src="pouchdb.js"></script>